VC INSIGHT | "How Should a Competition Competitor Handle Rejection?"

-The fact that one 14 year old violinist has greater abilities than another, says very little about how the same two violinist will compare a few years later.
+The fact that one 14-year-old violinist has greater abilities than another, says very little about how the same two violinists will compare a few years later.

 Specifically at the Menuhin Competition, because we pre-select before the competition’s first round from a huge pool of applicants, we can say with certainty that all competitors are already members of a very small group of highly gifted young musicians.
 When we look at the history of our competition, the majority of former participants, including those who have not passed the first round, today have impressive professional careers as adult violinists.

 The most productive way to handle rejection is to become very objective and analytical about the reason.
 Why did someone else do better at that exact time when the competition took place.
 If one can consider every competition as an opportunity to learn how to do better at the next one, the rejection can be converted into an extremely educational 'life experience.'

 I look to one example from my own life.
 In 1988, when I was just 19 years old, I competed at the Kulenkampff Violin Competition, in Cologne, and was kicked out from the first round.